teachdops/Ansible/dockerlab-setup/README.md

 ### Running the lab

-Once you've made necessary changes, you should then be able to run the following in your command prompt or terminal, directly from the diveintoansible-lab directory -
+Once you've made necessary changes, you should then be able to run the following in your command prompt or terminal, directly from the directory where you deployed this repo-

 ```
 docker-compose up